Party in the U.S.A.: Commercial performance

 "Party in the U.S.A." debuted and peaked at number two on the Billboard Hot 100 on the week ending August 29, 2009, due to the sale of over 226,000 digital downloads, thus becoming the fastest-selling single released by Hollywood Records.
-It became Cyrus' best charting effort to that time, surpassing her previous best single "The Climb", which peaked at number four in May 2009.
+Despite being kept from number one for three non-consecutive weeks, behind "I Gotta Feeling" by the Black Eyed Peas and "Down" by Jay Sean featuring Lil Wayne, respectively, "Party in the U.S.A." became Cyrus's best charting effort at the time, surpassing her previous best single "The Climb", which peaked at number four in May 2009.
 The week's appearance also marked the highest debut by a female solo artist since Carrie Underwood's "Inside Your Heaven", which debuted at number one in July 2005.
 In the succeeding weeks, "Party in the U.S.A." continued to sell and stayed on the Billboard Hot 100, spending 28 weeks in total.
 It also peaked at number one on Mainstream Top 40 and number 13 on Adult Top 40.
 According to Billboard, "Party in the U.S.A." was the seventh-best selling digital single of 2009 in the US.
-The single was certified twelve-times platinum by the Recording Industry Association of America (RIAA) and became Hollywood Records' best-selling single to date.
+The single was certified 15× platinum by the Recording Industry Association of America (RIAA), marking Hollywood Records's best-selling single to date.
 By October 2012, "Party in the U.S.A" had surpassed 5 million sales in the United States, making Cyrus the youngest artist to have a single that sold more than five million downloads.
 As of July 2017, the song had sold 5,981,000 downloads in the US.